WHO WE ARE

 Staff, pupils and parents are reminded that the College is under duties imposed by law and statutory guidance to record or report incidents and concerns that arise or are reported to it, in some cases regardless of whether they are proven, if they meet a certain threshold of seriousness in their nature or regularity.
 This is likely to include file notes on personnel or safeguarding files, and in some cases referrals to relevant authorities.
 For further information about this, please view the College’s Safeguarding Policy.

-In accordance with Data Protection Law, some of the College’s processing activity is carried out on its behalf by third parties, such as IT systems, web developers or cloud storage providers.
+Finally, in accordance with Data Protection Law, some of the College’s processing activity is carried out on its behalf by third parties, such as IT systems, web developers or cloud storage providers.
 This is always subject to contractual assurances that personal data will be kept securely and only in accordance with the College’s specific directions.

 HOW LONG WE KEEP PERSONAL DATA